Rose Quartz

 Rose Quartz for Love and Relationships

-As the classic love stone, rose quartz is used both to attract new romance and to deepen existing bonds.
+As the classic love stone, rose quartz crystals for love are used both to attract new romance and to deepen existing bonds.
 Common practices include wearing a rose quartz pendant near the heart, placing a pair of stones in the bedroom to support a partnership, and gifting rose quartz jewelry as a symbol of lasting affection — a popular Valentine's Day and anniversary gift across the US and Canada.
+Its influence isn't limited to romance: the same open-hearted energy is said to smooth communication with family, strengthen friendships, and soften workplace tension.

 Traditional Physical Associations